clbr/radeontop/README.md

 R600 and up, even Southern Islands should work fine.
 Works with both the open drivers and AMD Catalyst.

+The total GPU utilization is also valid for OpenCL loads; the other blocks are only useful in GL loads.

 Translations
 ------------